 You should also notify the ICO immediately and without delay about any substantial changes to your ability to function independently and effectively, your expertise and any conflict of interest.
 Substantial changes will result in a review of your accreditation.
 Substantial changes may include changes to:

-- resources and location(s); and
+- resources and any changes to UK legal entity; and

 - any changes to the basis of meeting any of the accreditation requirements.